SocialBook User Guide

 Examples:

-• find Betsy followed by delete 1 deletes the 1st person in the results of the find command.
+• find Betsy followed by delete 1 deletes the 1st person from last viewed person list.

-Getting the parameters of these people: get
+Getting parameters of these people: get

 • The only valid parameters are: name, phone, email, address.